BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/page-walkthrough.md

 ## Add item to wishlist dropdown

-Logged in user can add or remove items from wishlists by using the wishlist dropdown in two places:
+Logged in user can add or remove items from wishlists by using the wishlists dropdown in two places:

 1. Product card on category page.
   ![Wishlist dropdown on category page](../../assets/wishlist-dropdown-category.png)